A Unified Stochastic Hybrid System Approach to Aggregate Modeling of Responsive Loads: Introduction

+Finally, it is worth mentioning the difference of our result with respect to two closely related works (\cite{Hespanha2005} and~\cite{Bect2010}) which also derived the forward equations for certain classes of SHS processes.
+The SHS model considered in~\cite{Hespanha2005} is a special case of Piecewise-Deterministic Markov Process (PDMP) with a unbounded continuous state space.
+It does not contain Brownian motion terms and does not involve deterministic switchings.
+As a result, the author does not need to derive boundary conditions, which are the key challenge of our work.
+Reference~\cite{Bect2010} focuses on a measure-valued formulation of the forward equation based on the Levy's identity~\cite{Walsh1972,Bass1979}.
+Their derivation does not provide explicit characterization of the generator boundary conditions, which, however, is the key to correctly derive the PDE boundary conditions for the forward equations.

 The rest of the paper is organized as follows.
-Section~II motivates this paper through a realistic demand response simulation.
-A unified hybrid system model for the individual responsive load is proposed in Section~III, illustrated by three examples.
-Section~IV investigates the population uncertainties and proposes an SHS model for the load population accordingly.
-Section~V is devoted to the derivation of the PDEs for modeling the aggregated load dynamics, and Section~VI discuss the applications of the main theorems through several examples.
-Section~VII concludes the paper.
+Section~II provides an illustrating example for the aggregate load modeling problem.
+A unified hybrid system model is proposed for individual responsive loads in Section~III.
+Section~IV proposes a SHS for modeling the load population considering various uncertainties.
+Section~V develops the theory of the SHS and derives the corresponding forward equation and boundary conditions.
+Section~VI discusses the applications of the main theorems through several examples.
+The paper is concluded in Section~VII.